school-brainhack/school-brainhack.github.io/content/en/modules/git_github/index.md

 This module was written by [Elizabeth Dupre](https://elizabeth-dupre.com/#/) and Jenny Tou.

 Jenny Tou wrote the git concept module.
 She initially presented her workshops at Brigham and Women's Hospital in 2019.
 The video found here is a shortern version of the original presentation.
-Please contact her at sl.tou@mail.utoronto.ca for the complete presentation materials.
+Please contact Jenny for the complete presentation materials.

 [Elizabeth Dupre](https://elizabeth-dupre.com/#/) presented her material during the QLSC 612 course in 2020, with content adapted from the software carpentries by [Elizabeth Dupre](https://elizabeth-dupre.com/#/).